wenkeyang/weather-simulator/README.md

 Ps.
 Not encourage for using UDFs in real work unless there is no other options.
     To make emulation weather design clear and consist, therefore, adopt UDFs.
 ```
-Bom(Bureau of Meteorlogy) website has the daily max, min temprature statis from history observation data.
+Bom(Bureau of Meteorology) website has the daily max, min temperature statis from history observation data.
-Therfore, the emulated day temperature must be in that range.
+Therefore, the emulated day temperature must be in that range.

 ```
 Weather-sumulator workflow:
- 1. Extract the statis daily data by looping emulate date range
+ 1. Extract the weather statistics daily data within range of the emulate date
- 2. Using Spark SQL + UDFs to generate the emulated data for the same observation location.
+ 2. Using Spark SQL + UDFs to generate the emulated data for the same day from specific observation locations.
- 3. Genearate verify output by listing statis daily maxm min temperature and emulated temperature in same row.
+ 3. Genearate verification output by list statistic daily maximum, mininum temperature and emulated temperature in same row.
  4. Virtulize the output using excel
 ```